kala13x/smake/README.md

 }
 ```

-Anything that can be passed as argument can also be parsed from the config file. `SMake` will search config file at current working directory with name `smake.json` or you can specify path for the file with argument `-c`.
+Anything that can be passed as an argument can also be parsed from the config file. `SMake` will search the config file at a current working directory with the name `smake.json` or you can specify the path for the file with the argument `-c`.

 Example:
 ```json